Greatest Literature banner

 Murder on the Orient Express scene 1974

-Albert Finney as Hercule Poirot leads a star cast of suspects in the glamorous 1974 movie adaptation.
+Albert Finney as Hercule Poirot leads a star cast of suspects in the 1974 movie adaptation.

 Getting murder on track

-Murder on the Orient Express (1974): Director Sidney Lumet; writer Paul Dehn; featuring Albert Finney, Richard Widmark, Lauren Bacall, Sean Connery, Vanessa Redgrave, Ingrid Bergman, John Gielgud, Michael York, Jacqueline Bisset, Anthony Perkins, Wendy Hiller
+Murder on the Orient Express (1974): Film, 128 minutes; director Sidney Lumet; writer Paul Dehn; featuring Albert Finney, Richard Widmark, Lauren Bacall, Sean Connery, Vanessa Redgrave, Ingrid Bergman, John Gielgud, Michael York, Jacqueline Bisset, Anthony Perkins, Wendy Hiller

 The first film production of Murder on the Orient Express did not appear until forty years after the novel, partly because author Agatha Christie had not been keen on what the movies had previously done with her works.
 And after the success of that one, we saw no more adaptations for nearly as long again.